Villiger 39 St Josephs University

 I assign speaks the same way as listed on my PF paradigm.

 DAs: I'm willing to vote on any DA scenario that has uniqueness, link, and impact.
 Unique case specific DAs will go very well in front of me.
+I do believe in zero risk and I'm more receptive to defense than most judges (applies to case defense too).

 Lillian Lyons Paradigm